When I was asked if I was available to photograph a Jaguar “somewhere scenic” my first question was

 Arrangements were made.
 Plans were formulated.
 A location was agreed.
 Everything depended on the weather and for once the Skye weather played ball.
 On the day of the shoot the clouds were picturesque and the sun shone.

 My family have an affinity with Jaguars.
 Well, my father more than me.
 He owned a garage.
-We had many, many different cars.
+Which meant we had many, many different cars.
 What he loved the most were Jaguars.
-I grew up sliding about on the lovely leather of the back seat of quite a few different Jags. mainly burgundy ones All I wanted was to drive one some day.
+I grew up sliding about on the lovely leather of the back seat of quite a few different Jags. mainly burgundy ones.
+He liked them in that colour.
+All I wanted was to drive one some day.
 Soon after I passed my driving test I was devastated when my Dad had sold his Daimler Sovereign (that was the really posh version of a Jaguar way back then) and bought a Datsun.
-He did it so I wouldn’t pester him for the keys take his precious car and wrap it round a lamppost while showing off to my mates.
+He did it so I wouldn’t pester him for the keys, take his precious car then wrap it round a lamppost while showing off to my mates.
 To this day I haven’t driven one.
 It hasn’t scarred my psyche in any way.

 Photographing a Jaguar this beautiful eases my pain.
 A little.